BitPassion/v2.vuejs/src/api/index.md

 - **Modifiers:**
   - `.sync` - make the binding two-way.
 Only respected for prop bindings.
   - `.once` - make the binding one-time.
 Only respected for prop bindings.
-  - `.camel` - convert the attribute name to camelCase when setting it.
-Only respected for normal attributes.
-Used for binding camelCase SVG attributes.

 - **Usage:**